 And you think, it’ll be my honor.

-You only have a twenty, and there is no change.
-Briefly you consider leaving nothing, or just a note expressing your thanks, knowing there was a time when you would have done just that, or worse . . . you would have walked out with the book, and whatever else you could carry, whether you needed it or not, especially if you needed it not.
+You only have a twenty and the book costs ten.
+Briefly you consider leaving nothing, or a note expressing your thanks, knowing there was a time when you would have walked out with the dictionary, and whatever else you could carry, whether you needed it or not; especially if you needed it not.
 Because need wasn’t part of it.
 Well, maybe a small part.
 But need had little to do with the object you stole.
 Need ran deeper then, though then you didn’t budget for such thoughts.

 Then was a long time ago.
-You were a person you barely remember now - like hearing an echo that you started way back when- finally come booming back
+You were a person you barely remember—a forgotten echo that began way back when and comes booming back around at last, bouncing off deep canyon walls in a voice you don’t understand.

-But a face is there, sealed in your head as if from a picture, and so you leave the twenty and walk out with the Original Portable Tungesa Dictionary under your arm.
+But the ageless face is there, sealed in memory, 4×6.
+So you leave the twenty in the basket and walk out with the Original Portable Tungesa Dictionary under your arm.

-You return home, and study the poem of markings on a yellow page, and you open the dictionary to search for the meaning of each stroke.
+You return home, and discover a poem of markings on parchment tucked between yellowed pages, and you search the dictionary for the meaning of each stroke.

-And you discover it’s a poem written by a hunter who has given up the hunt, given up all weapons, given up even the desire to hunt, but not the desire to discover . . .
+It’s a poem written by a hunter who has given up the hunt, given up all weapons, given up even the desire to hunt, apparently, but not the desire to discover…

 And at the bottom of the page in script faintly familiar, you recognize two letters.